lksmllr/39-Inf-NP-Abschlussprojekt/README.md

 # USAGE: ThinClient_server

-Inside the directory run:
+Inside the top directory of '/thinClient_server' run:

 "export FLASK_APP=thinClient_server",
-"export FLASK_ENV=development",
+"export FLASK_ENV=development"

+Initialize the database by running:
+"flask init-db"

+Now you can run the flask server by running:
-"flask run";
+"flask run"

 This will start the server.